top of page

 Hydrogen Energy Supply Chain

-The Hydrogen Energy Supply Chain (HESC) is a world-first pilot project to safely and efficiently produce and transport clean hydrogen from Victoria’s Latrobe Valley to Japan.
-ACI supports the development of low cost CO₂-free hydrogen in Victoria and the flow-on opportunities that will be created locally through this initiative.
+The Hydrogen Energy Supply Chain (HESC) aims to safely and efficiently produce and transport clean hydrogen from Victoria’s Latrobe Valley to Japan.
+ACI supported the development of low-cost CO₂-free hydrogen in Victoria and the flow-on opportunities that will be created locally through this initiative.

 For more information click HESC